Moving House in Australia: A Complete Timeline and Checklist product guide

 | NT | As soon as practicable | MVR online or in-person |

-VicRoads requires notification within 14 days, updated through the myVicRoads app, while Queensland's TMR also requires notification within 14 days, as changing your address can affect both your licence and vehicle registration.
+VicRoads requires notification within 14 days, updated through the myVicRoads app.
+Queensland's TMR also requires notification within 14 days, as changing your address can affect both your licence and vehicle registration.

 - Children's schools and childcare: Provide new emergency contact details and address